 Updated on 8.15.2018

 We are going to consider two popular cloud storage solutions that can host your backups: Google Drive and Google Cloud Storage.
 Are they the same?
-No, of course not: there are obvious differences in the operating principles and possibilities.
+No, of course not: there are obvious differences in the operating principles and opportunities.
 To understand the point, let’s briefly review their features.

-It is a popular cloud storage service by Google distinguished by deep integration of Google apps.
+It is a popular cloud storage service by Google distinguished by the deep integration of Google apps.
 Similar to Amazon Drive or Microsoft OneDrive, it offers free and fee-based storage plans - you start with 15 GB of cloud space for free, but then you can upgrade your storage space up to 100 GB for $1.99/month, 1 TB for $9.99/month or 10 TB for $99.99/month.
 You may find actual price info on the Google Drive pricing page.

 Although the service is quite handy for home users and has the same SLA base as Google Cloud Storage (99.9%), it doesn’t provide for any business-ready features:

 - No tier-based data storage (cheap and slow for long-term data storage, more expensive and fast for “hot” data).
 Using Google Drive you can choose just a standard storage plan offering no extra flexibility.

 - It is not a business solution.
 Google preserves Google Cloud Storage but not Google Drive as an enterprise platform, so you will not get a solid business application with Google Drive data storage.

 - It doesn’t support advanced data management features.
 No buckets that preserve all your project data, no management of object metadata, no setting of object and bucket ACLs.